 Growing up in a household where both parents adore animals certainly has its perks.
 As a toddler, where many of my friends would have to beg their parents for a kitten or a puppy, my house was already filled with (domesticated) animals to the point that some of our neighbors would lovingly refer to it as a ‘mini zoo’.

 I also lucked out with the fact that despite my dad spent pretty much his entire career working for a bank, to this day, he believes that he’s a farmer at heart.
 Because of this, when I was about 2 years old, he decided to buy land in the suburbs with the intention of turning it into a full-blown farm – and that he did.

 So, why exactly do I consider myself lucky?
 Well, the land happens to be located on the outskirts of Salatiga, an area in Central Java, Indonesia renowned for its lush land and (local) horses.
 And on my 3rd birthday, my parents surprised me with my very own pretty horse named ‘Pony’! (coming up with creative names was clearly not my strong suit).

 I adored Pony and my horse riding sessions were what I looked forward to the most whenever we visited the farm.
 Though it’s been quite a while since I last rode a horse, as an adult, I would often look back fondly on my childhood memories spent with her.

-Pony & I on a ride to the town’s square
+Pony & I on a ride to the town’s square (© Lystia Putranto)

-Drawing from my own experience, here are some of the many awesome reasons why I believe children should learn to ride horses:
+Whether it’s through taking classes in a local horse riding school or a nearby ranch or better yet, by signing them up for a horse riding camp for kids, here are some of the many awesome reasons why I believe children should learn to ride horses: